What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 Both steaming and soaking are beneficial for reducing dust in hay.
 This can have benefits for horses with respiratory conditions, such as heaves or inflammatory airway disease.

 Soaking hay is superior for reducing sugar content and is better for horses with metabolic concerns or horses prone to laminitis.
-However, soaking can reduce the mineral content of hay and increases the risk of mould growth.
+However, prolonged soaking can reduce the mineral content of hay and increases the risk of mould and bacterial growth.

 Steaming is more effective for eliminating a wide range of contaminants and airborne particles while preserving nutrients.
 Steaming requires specialized equipment and is therefore more expensive than soaking.